alexei-led/vertical-workload-autoscaler/sop/controller.md

   - [ ] List HPAs in the same namespace as the target resource.
   - [ ] Detect conflicts between HPAs and VPAs.
   - [ ] Skip conflicting VPA recommendations when conflicts are detected.
-  - [ ] Update the `WorkloadAutoscaler` status with conflict information.
+  - [ ] Update the `VerticalWorkloadAutoscaler` status with conflict information.

 ## 3. Testing